Weather service issues flash-flood warning after dam fails

 A postal spokesman for Nevada tells the Elko Daily Free Press that workers were able to retrieve all the mail from the Montello Post Office.
 The building was "swamped," he said.

-Elko County Sheriff Jim Pitts tells the newspaper that basements have been flooded in Montello.
+Elko County Sheriff Jim Pitts said that basements have been flooded in Montello.

 The weather service advised people in the area to move to higher ground and to avoid flooded roadways.
 Officials said most flood deaths occur in vehicles.